 Rule 34.
 Arresting Judgment

 (a) In General.
-Upon the defendant's motion or on its own, the court must arrest judgment if the court does not have jurisdiction of the charged offense. if:
+Upon the defendant's motion or on its own, the court must arrest judgment if the court does not have jurisdiction of the charged offense.

-(1) the indictment or information does not charge an offense; or

-(2) the court does not have jurisdiction of the charged offense.

 (b) Time to File.
 The defendant must move to arrest judgment within 14 days after the court accepts a verdict or finding of guilty, or after a plea of guilty or nolo contendere.